 Q. Good morning, Dr. Judy.
 You have talked with us about the safety of Coenzyme Q10 supplements, and you have told us that the formulation of the supplement is decisive for the absorption of Coenzyme Q10 molecules are fat-soluble molecules that are both bsynthesized in the body and ingested in the diet and in supplements.
 Coenzyme Q10 is synthesized in the body in the same biological pathway as cholesterol.
 Bio-synthesis of Coenzyme Q10 begins to decline once humans reach their adult years.
-The reduced production of Coenzyme Q10 cannot be compensated in any practical....
+The reduced production of Coenzyme Q10 cannot be compensated in any practical...
+Read more about this term.
 Shouldn’t we talk today about why we adults need daily Coenzyme Q10 supplements?

 A. Yes, indeed.
 Coenzyme Q10 is very much needed and, at the same time, very little known by most people.
 Our bodies produce Coenzyme Q10 –called ubiquinone –, and Coenzyme Q10 is found in all of our cells except the red blood cells.
 That should tell us something.

 We produce Coenzyme Q10 primarily because our cells need it for the process of ATP energy production.
 As a secondary function, then, the reduced form of Coenzyme Q10 — called ubiquinol, to distinguish it –, functions in the cells and in the blood as a fat-soluble Antioxidants are substances that protect the cells and lipoproteins against the harmful effects of free radicals.
 They are substances that prevent the oxidation of other molecules and compounds.
 There are two broad categories of antioxidants: enzymatic and non-enzymatic.
 Non-enzymatic antioxidants are substances like Coenzyme Q10, vitamin C, vitamin E, glutathione, and various carotenoids.
-Prominent enzymatic antioxidants include catalase, glutathione peroxidase,..., neutralizing harmful free radicals.
+Prominent enzymatic antioxidants include catalase, glutathione peroxidase,...
+Read more about this term, neutralizing harmful free radicals.

 But, as you know, the research shows that our bodies produce less Coenzyme Q10 as we age.
 Once we pass our 20s, our own production of Coenzyme Q10 declines.
 This decline in production is part of the ageing process.

 Q. So, Coenzyme Q10 is like a vitamin in that we need it, but it is more than a vitamin in that the The mitochondria are the bean-shaped organelles in the cells.
 They are the key organelles with responsibility for the production of ATP energy molecules....
-More in our bodies’ cells produce it for us?
+Read more about this term in our bodies’ cells produce it for us?

 A. Yes, that is a fair statement.
 In the classical definition, vitamins are not produced in the body.
 But, think, our cells produce less and less Coenzyme Q10, and we cannot make up the difference by eating more or eating better.
 We need a good daily Coenzyme Q10 supplement.